KingdomParadise/Solana_BinaryGame/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-# How to deploy the smart contract
+# How to deploy the Program

 ## install the solana env

  1. Installing Rust

     $ curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh